marcelorsr/arqueologia/pages/04.atividades/a-semelhança-informe-5/event.pt.md

 ---
-title: 'A semelhança informe, 5: dialética'
+title: 'A semelhança informe, 5'
 taxonomy:
     category:
         - Reunião